rafaelktakahashi/flutter_reference/README.md

 One of the simplest items in the menu, this item corresponds to a route that doesn't have a fixed destination, but is calculated during runtime at `router.dart`.

 This is an example of simple logic that runs during navigation.
-There are other strategies that you should consider in the redirect demos, especially if you need to run more complicated logic when following a route.
+The redirect demos show other strategies that you should consider when you need to run code during navigation, especially if you need to run more complicated logic when following a route.

 ### Redirect demos